-If you're purchasing a used car, it's important to know whether the vehicle has been in a major collision or suffered some other type of serious damage.
-This information will usually be reflected in the car's title.
+If you’re purchasing a used car, it’s important to know whether the vehicle has been in a major collision or suffered some other type of serious damage.
+This information will usually be reflected in the car’s title.
 If the car has been significantly compromised in any way, it will be assigned a “branded title.”
 Title branding is handled by a state agency; it can’t be executed by a private party.
 It is tied to the vehicle identification number, or VIN.

 Common Types of Title Brands

 A title’s brand provides insight into what kind of damage the vehicle has suffered.
 For example, different brands are assigned to let you know if a vehicle has been submerged in a flood, or if it has previously been returned for excessive defects that could affect its safety on the road.

 Below are some of the most common types of title brands.
 Different states may have varying definitions for the brands used, so it’s important to check in with your local Department of Motor Vehicles for specific insight into what each brand means in your state.